open-design-kit/opendesignkit/_methods/Moodboards.md

 ## One way to do it:

-1. Using the words gathered from the [Experience Attributes](https://github.com/bocoup/opendesignkit/wiki/experience-attributes) and [Clustering activities](https://github.com/bocoup/opendesignkit/wiki/sticky-clustering), start searching the web for images that represent feelings associated with those words.
+1. Using the words gathered from the [Experience Attributes](https://github.com/bocoup/opendesignkit/wiki/experience-attributes), start searching the web for images that represent feelings associated with those words.
 The images can be poetic (example: a rainbow or a flower) or more literal (example: a GUI).

 2. Place the images in a document and organize them in a way that makes sense for you.
 As an alternative to using an image editing software, you can use an [inVision board](http://blog.invisionapp.com/boards-share-design-inspiration-assets/) or even [Pinterest](https://www.pinterest.com/)
     ![collect images](/img/methods/moodboards/cssconf-moodboard-example-1.jpg)